 - Use a clicker to capture your cat’s attention

 While teaching your cat tricks isn’t exactly a workout, it can be a useful tool in keeping your cat engaged.
-The tricks can be worked into your playtime routines to encourage longer play sessions throughout the day.
+The tricks can be worked into your playtime routines to encourage a longer play session throughout the day.

 Cat Exercise and Mental Stimulation